2017 August 29-30, Umeå, Sweden

 In line with the goals of the International Society for Plant Spectroscopy, a biannual conference series is planned.
 This is the first, inaugurating installment of this conference seriesThe location is selected to take advantage of the strong research environments and infrastructure in Umeå and the strong plant based (forestry, biorefinery, pulp and paper) industries in Northern Sweden.
 Following conferences in the series are planned to take place in other strong plant research environments (e.g. INRA France, BOKU Austria).

-Scroll down to find practical information related to the conference, including the most important deadlines, abstract submission guidelines as well as useful tips for travel and accommodation arrangements
+Scroll down to find practical information related to the conference, including useful tips for travel and accommodation arrangements

-Deadlines are expire on midnight CET on the listed date
+Deadlines expired at midnight CET on the listed date

 In addition to six invited keynote speakers, 18 speakers have been selected by the international organising committee to present a talk, based on their submitted abstracts.

 The International Organising Committee decides on and is responsible for the scientific content of the conference, including invited speakers, sessions and session chairs, and the selection of speakers for each session from the submitted abstracts.